 - Choose parts with long production life, high availability, low cost, and availability of alternatives.
 If you choose obsolete or rare-to-find parts, it can lead to a production halt at some point after the production has begun.

 - Reserve the parts even before you complete your design, if possible.
 If any components go out of stock by the time you finish your design, you might end up having to redesign your project.

 - Have a list of alternative parts in your BoM and add design provisions that will allow supporting different parts without changing the design.
 Usually, this can be accomplished by using solder jumpers and small tweaking of footprints.

 - Create an accurate Bill of Materials (BoM) that is consistent with all other files.

 - Make sure components are properly packed in their original packaging.
 For example, some components are susceptible to humidity and will require baking before they can be used for assembly.
 Humidity exposure can be tracked with humidity indicator cards.
 If the parts are not packed properly, this can lead to assembly issues later.
 Follow the manufacturer’s guidelines for packaging and handling.

 Single or Double Side Assembly

 Boards can have components on both sides or on a single side.
-Not all manufacturers provide double-side assembly.
+Not all manufacturers provide double-sided assembly.
 Check with the assembly house whether they support double-side assembly.

 If your board is going to be soldered by a reflow oven, then specific reflow profiles have to be followed for your PCBs.
 Usually, the assembly house will take care of this depending on what type of components you have, the type of solder used, and the process used.
 Component datasheets will also have specific reflow profiles to be followed.
-If you have special types of parts in your design that requires special attention, make sure you communicate it with the assembly house.
+If you have special types of parts in your design that require special attention, make sure you communicate it with the assembly house.